 - Wooden planks with various runes inscribed, mainly for practice

 In the wee hours of March 5, 2002, Francisco Barrera was born to make a jovial family of three.
 Until his father left both him and his mother at the age of six.
 Franky's got a few memories of him, ranging from making spaghetti while lip-syncing Aerosmith, to engaging in the occult.
-His life after constituted of being a young firebrand, making life hell for his mother by always getting into trouble and fights at school.
+His life post FMIA (father-missing-in-action) constituted of being a young firebrand, making life hell for his mother by always getting into trouble and fights at school.

 Most people just call him Franky.

 Decent when it comes to cooking.